ENERGY CODE ASSISTANCE

 What does the 45L Tax Credit entail for Multifamily?

-• The 45L tax credit has been extended through 2032 in the state of Virginia.
+• The 45L tax credit has been extended beyond a one-year renewal through 2032 in the state of Virginia.

 • The ENERGY STAR multi-family program is currently available in Virginia through 2025, with updates planned for the future.